cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-engineer.md

 name: Onboard New cloud.gov Engineer
 title: Checklist for Onboarding a New Engineer
 about: Onboarding checklist for engineers.
 Pairs with a general onboarding checklist.
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 # New Engineer Onboarding Checklist

 ## Special Notes

-- **Do not create this issue until the System Owner has formally authorized and requested it.**.
-You can get that OK by one of two ways:
-  - A:
-    - [ ] A: System Owner creates this issue
-  - B:
-    - [ ] B.1: System owner emails cloud-gov-compliance@gsa.gov and cloud-gov-operations@gsa.gov with their authorization
-    - [ ] B.2: An operator adds a link to the Google Group conversation that includes the authorizing email.
+- [ ] Paste a link to the general onboarding ticket, which includes the onboarding authorization, here:
-- **Please only use first names.**

 ---